OXID-eSales/graphql-base-module/docs/architecture.rst

 Architecture
 ============

-For the GraphQL modules we build we choose to use a hexagonal architecture, also known as ports and adapters.
-It might not be the perfect implementation, so when you see something, feel free to ping us or make a pull request.
+For the GraphQL modules we built we choose a hexagonal architecture, also known as ports and adapters.
+In case you see some way to improve this implementation, feel free to ping us or make a pull request any time.

-If you are interessted in understading the overall picture, Zvonimir Spajic created a `blog post demystifing hexagonal architecture <https://madewithlove.com/hexagonal-architecture-demystified/>`_.
+If you are interested in understanding the overall picture, Zvonimir Spajic created a `blog post demystifing hexagonal architecture <https://madewithlove.com/hexagonal-architecture-demystified/>`_.

-The filesystem hirachy in the ``src`` directory looks something like this
+The filesystem hierarchy in the ``src`` directory looks similar to this

 .. code:: shell